Rabies Epidemiological Bulletin (REB)

 - Tracking of bite incidence locations to plot and facilitate future interventions

-Lastly, by using the BPT in multiple health facilities, the collected data from each healthcare facility can be automatically aggregated up to the municipality, district, province/region, national level - resulting in improved burden estimates within pre-defined geographical areas.
+Lastly, by using the RTT in multiple health facilities, the collected data from each healthcare facility can be automatically aggregated up to the municipality, district, province/region, national level - resulting in improved burden estimates within pre-defined geographical areas.

 Regional data collection and national reporting

 The REB has been specifically designed for those countries that simply do not have the capacity or resources to develop, build and implement their own dedicated, One Health, rabies surveillance systems.
 GARC provides human and technological resources to develop a customised section for each country on the REB.
-Data is entered in a secure area by government representatives from relevant departments (usually the Ministry of Agriculture - MoA, and the Ministry of Health - MoA).
+Data is entered by government representatives from relevant departments (usually the Ministry of Agriculture - MoA, and the Ministry of Health - MoA).
 Although all of the countries share one data platform, each country has full access to only their own data at any point in time.

 Importantly, the data stored on the REB belongs to the country.
 GARC shares certain aggregated data on its website once permission is granted by the human and animal health sectors from each country.
 If a country does not provide GARC with permission, the data will not be publicly available.
 The REB is currently being used extensively throughout all the rabies-specific regional networks – PARACON, ARACON and MERACON.